keras-team/keras-hub/CONTRIBUTING_MODELS.md

 ## Checklist

-This to-do list is a brief outline of how a backbone model can be contributed.
+This to-do list is a brief outline of how a model can be contributed.
 Keep this checklist handy!

 ### Step 1: Open an issue/find an issue